josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 excerpt: WordPress was potentially the most impactful and empowering technology I've yet encountered.
 It transformed my career path and enabled me to do anything I wanted at every point in my journey.
 So why leave it now?
 ---
 <script>
-import Highlight from '$lib/components/Highlight.svelte' import Callout from '$lib/components/Callout.svelte' import SideNote from '$lib/components/SideNote.svelte' import Code from '$lib/components/Code.svelte' import xa from '$lib/components/ExternalLink.svelte'
+  import Highlight from '$lib/components/Highlight.svelte' import Callout from '$lib/components/Callout.svelte' import SideNote from '$lib/components/SideNote.svelte' import Code from '$lib/components/Code.svelte' import Xa from '$lib/components/ExternalLink.svelte'
 </script>

 <SideNote>